jackjamieson/ng2-timeout/README.md

 # ng2-timeout
+**The version-agnostic project can be found at https://github.com/jackjamieson/ng-timeout**

+This version will not be updated anymore although it was working through Angular 7 in testing.

 Creates observables for user idle and timeout with manual interrupts.
 Detects interrupts across browser tabs with [storage-emitter](https://github.com/alekseykulikov/storage-emitter).

 ## Installation